6 Months Pregnant: Body Changes, Symptoms & an Essential Checklist

 - Enjoy a nice, relaxing soak in the tub.

 - Take a scenic weekend drive with no deadlines or a particular destination.

 - Use the valet service to park instead of hiking from the lot.

 - Order healthy carry-out fare from your favorite restaurant.

-At the Doctor's or Midwife’s Office
+What to Expect at the Doctor or Midwife’s Office

-There will be more of the same this month as your provider checks your weight and fundal height, listens to your baby's heartbeat.
+There will be more of the same this month as your provider checks your weight and fundal height and continues to track fetal development by listening to your baby's heartbeat.

 Your doctor or midwife will also require the usual urine sample and blood pressure check.

-If you weren't given an oral glucose tolerance test to screen for gestational diabetes last month, it will probably be administered now.
+And, If you weren't given an oral glucose tolerance test to screen for gestational diabetes last month, it will probably be administered now.

 In most cases, if you are experiencing a healthy pregnancy you will not have another ultrasound after your 20-week scan unless you request one.
 You may, however, wish to have additional tests run for genetic screening if you are at risk for such complications.
 For example, your doctor may suggest a Cell-Free DNA Prenatal Screening Test or an amniocentesis.